ttaylor14/pybaseball-database/README.md

 [ ] - Creating an additional file to add a single new season to the database and reduce run speed for post 2021 season

-[ ] - investigate columns with mixed types and resolve the issues
+[ ] - Investigate columns with mixed types and resolve the issues